 A traditional porter recipe, comprising pale, crystal, brown and chocolate malts, together with Target hops for bitterness and Fuggles hops for aroma.
 Cocoa bean extract is added to the conditioning tank prior to bottling, to add to the rich, dark, chocolaty flavour.

 This vanilla porter is made with a range of dark, roasted malts (crystal, brown & chocolate), plus some wheat malt and oat malt for head retention, and finally some pure vanilla extract just before bottling, to give it a wonderful aroma and flavour.

 Avenues Pale Ale

-This seasonal beer follows our Cascade Pale recipe, but is brewed using fresh Cascade hops grown in the Avenues area of Hull.
-The aroma is more subtle than the usual Cascade Pale and it's well worth a try.
+This seasonal beer follows our Cascade Pale recipe but is brewed using fresh Fuggles and Challenger hops grown in the Avenues area of Hull.
+The hops are picked and then go straight into the boiler, to give the beer a wonderful fresh aroma and flavour.

 Anchor Pale Ale

 A traditional English pale ale, made with pale malt, pale crystal malt, caramalt and wheat malt.
 Admiral hops provide gentle levels of bitterness as well as the citrusy aroma.